gary600/bfchip/README.md

 The exact implementation/layout of the memory and I/O interfaced with the CPU is up to the designer of the memory/IO controller.
-Reasonable options would be a SPI flash interface for the program memory, SPI SRAM for the data memory, and a UART interface connected to a terminal for the I/O.
+Reasonable options would be a SPI flash interface for the program memory, SPI SRAM for the data memory, and a UART interface connected to a terminal for the I/O. Beyond the interface itself, the controller must make sure to zero-out the data memory before program execution begins.

 ## Design Testing / Bringup
 The BF core itself is tested in simulation with CocoTB and is known to work on